-Beshaun Davis, MA is a 4th year clinical psychology doctoral student at Indiana University-Purdue University Indianapolis (IUPUI) working under the direction of Kyle Minor, Ph.D.
-Shaun’s research focuses on the investigation of psychosocial interventions to facilitate the development of insight (e.g., metacognition) and promote recovery in schizophrenia spectrum disorders.
+Beshaun Davis, MS, is a 5th year clinical psychology doctoral student at Indiana University-Purdue University Indianapolis (IUPUI) working under the direction of Kyle Minor, Ph.D.
+Shaun’s research focuses on the investigation of psychosocial interventions to facilitate the development of insight and metacogntion in SMI and promote recovery from schizophrenia spectrum disorders.
 Regarding the former, he is interested in understanding the mechanisms underlying the development of insight in people with schizophrenia and those at risk for the disorder.
 Further, Shaun is interested in understanding the ways in which people with schizophrenia begin to form complex notions of themselves and others.

 Andrew Brown is a third year doctoral student in the Counseling Psychology program at Purdue University.
 He received his Bachelor’s of Science with a double-major in psychology and philosophy from Grand Valley State University.
 His current research interests focus on losses, primarily death losses and romantic breakups.
 He is also interested in terror-management theory and men’s issues, particularly understanding the role of men in addressing problems like sexism and racism.
 His clinical interests include issues of adjustment for first generation college students or students who hold one or more marginalized identities.
 Additionally, he is interested in working with individuals who are grieving both deaths and non-death losses.